Customized sliders

 ARIA roles, states and properties

-• role="slider" must be placed on the slider.
+must be placed on the slider.- The

-• The aria-valuenow attribute must be added to the cursor.
-Its value must be set dynamically to the current value of the cursor.
+attribute must be added to the cursor.
+Its value must be set dynamically to the current value of the cursor. - The cursor must be programmatically associated with its label text using the

-• The label of the slider must have an id set to a unique value.
+attribute:- The label of the slider must have an

-• aria-hidden="true" must be applied to the image of the cursor.
+must be applied to the image of the cursor.

 Keyboard interaction